 This inscription is on a pillar near the tankbund.
 The inscription records the gift of 10 marttars of land for the worship and daily rites as well as repairs of the temple of Somanatha by mahamandalesvara Kalicorarasar, lord of Amaravati Pura, after washing the feet of Rudrasakti Pandita, on the occasion of Uttarayana Sankranti.
 It also mentions the names of officers viz., Prabhu dandanayaka Simgarasa, Heggade Nagadeva nayaka of the lord (Prabhu) Mallarasa.

-the gift of land by several Gavundas namely Kesa Gavunda, Macha Govunda daily offerings of the god Sangameswaradeva.
+It records the gift of land by several Gavundas namely Kesa Gavunda, Macha Govunda etc. towards the daily offerings of the god Sangameswaradeva.
 It also mentions a gift by mahamandaleshwar Chandarasa, who made the gift through the above mentioned Gavundas, at the time of consecration of the God.
 The gift was kept in the hands of Sri Naranappa Pandita, the disciple of Sri Rudra Sakti Pandita, the Pontiff of the city of Bodhan.

 Begins with the asusual prasasti of the Western Chalukyas, followed by the mention of a certain maha mandalesvara Malla rasa, whose subordinate was perggada Nagavarma, who at the time of consecrating the Gods Rudresvara and Kesava, endowed the lands measuring 2 mas, towards the naivedya (daily offering) in the tank of Kavana, and some garden land towards the daily puja and other services such as dance, music and other instruments.